 This section develops a simple model with two countries, stochastic nationally differentiated endowments, and a cross-border information friction.
-The first two ingredients are standard ingredients of trade and international business cycle models, as in Armington (1969) and Backus, Kehoe, and Kydland (1995).
+The first two ingredients are standard ingredients of trade and international business cycle models, as in Armington (1969) and Backus et al. (1995).
 The cross-border information friction is that agents in each country know their own country's aggregate endowment, but have imperfect information about the other country's endowment.
 This information friction gives rise to aggregate uncertainty about the terms of trade.
 Below we discuss the economic environment and then discuss our modeling choices at the end of the section.

-1.1.
-The Economic Environment
+2.1.
+The economic environment